-Relevant Marketplace means the geographic market area affecting the EBO Program as determined for purposes of collecting data for the 2017 Disparity Study, and for determining eligibility for participation under various programs established by this EBO Program OrdinanceEBO Ordinance, and is defined as Palm Beach County.
+Relevant Marketplace means the geographic market area affecting the EBO Program as determined for purposes of collecting data for the 2017 Disparity Study, and for determining eligibility for participation under various programs established by this EBO Program Ordinance, and is defined as Palm Beach County.

-Request for Proposal (RFP) means Request for Proposal as defined in the Purchasing Code, including but not limited to a competitive Solicitation where price is not the sole factor in determining contract award; see also Best Value Contracting.
+Request for Proposal (RFP) means a competitive Solicitation where price is not the sole factor in determining contract award; see also Best Value Contracting.